-Charlotte Williams (1798- 1885), Pontapoag, daughter of Isaac William, black, who had been enslaved and later fought in the American Revolution ], and Elizabeth Will, Pontapoag, married Samuel F. Foster, black, on November 17, 1814 in Stoughton, Massachusetts.
-They had one son Horatio W. Foster born in 1816.
-(His Story follows tomorrow – Thursday, February 11th)
+Charlotte Williams (1798- 1885), was the daughter of Isaac William, who had been enslaved and later fought in the American Revolution, and Elizabeth Will, an indigenous Ponkapoag woman.
+She married Samuel F. Foster on November 17, 1814 in Stoughton, Massachusetts.
+They had one son, Horatio W. Foster, born in 1816.

-According to the “Annals of the Boston School Committee 1818-1835” on August 7, 1822, under the charge of Mrs. Charlotte Foster (widow), the first primary school for colored children (ages 4-8) open in the African Meeting House on Belknap Street, in a room next to the grammar school with 47 scholars (19 Girls and 28 Boys).
-Enrollment in the primary was increased so rapid that the Committee approved the opening of a second primary school also on Belknap Street.
+According to the “Annals of the Boston School Committee 1818-1835,” on August 7, 1822, under the charge of Mrs. Charlotte Foster, the first primary school for colored children, ages 4-8, open in the African Meeting House on Belknap Street, in a room next to the grammar school.
+Opening with 47 scholars, 19 Girls and 28 Boys, enrollment in the primary school increased so rapidly that the Committee approved the opening of a second primary school.
 Charlotte taught at the Boston Primary School No. 5, a position she held for over 10 years.

-In 1835, the Abiel Smith School (named in honor of the long-term benefactor) was built and opened on Belknap Street, Beacon Hill.
+In 1835, the Abiel Smith School (named in honor of a long-term benefactor) was built and opened on Belknap Street, Beacon Hill.

-August 23, 1836 Charlotte Williams Foster would have been required to stop teaching when she married Nicholas Myers in Boston.1.
-A few years later, the Myers and their son Horatio moved to Lowell, where Nicholas Myers works as a Renovator of Clothes or Clothes Cleaner until the mid 1850s.
-At that time it appears, Nicholas Myers died and Charlotte Myers moved back to Boston; she died many years later in 1885 in Taunton, Massachusetts.
+August 23, 1836 Charlotte Williams Foster would have been required to stop teaching when she married Nicholas Myers in Boston.
+A few years later, the Myers and their son Horatio moved to Lowell, where Nicholas Myers works as a renovator of clothes, or clothes cleaner, until the mid-1850s.
+At that time, it appears Nicholas Myers died and Charlotte Myers moved back to Boston.
+She died in 1885 in Taunton, Massachusetts.

-In 1815 white businessman and educational advocate Abiel Smith died and bequeathed $4,000 for the education of African American children in Boston.
+In 1815 white businessman and educational advocate Abiel Smith died and bequeathed $4,000 for the education of black children in Boston.
 The Boston School Committee used interest from this money to fund the African School.